How Seasonal Trends Affect Shopify Ad Spend

 • Seasonal Campaign Timing: Launch campaigns in phases - build awareness early, increase spend before peaks, and scale back after.

-• Optimize for ROI: Focus on metrics like ROAS, CTR, and CAC to measure success and refine strategies.
+• Key Metrics to Monitor: Focus on metrics like ROAS, CTR, and CAC to measure success and refine strategies.

 Seasonal Patterns in Online Shopping